w3c/wai-wcag-videos/content/index.md

 ### Martine (She)

+[Martine](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent) from How People with Disabilities Use the Web.

+* 62 years old
 * Hard of hearing
 * Since birth
 * Can hear some sounds
 * Wears hearing aid
 * Uses captions

+### Jefferey (He)

+*Not* from How People with Disabilities Use the Web.

+* Older male
+* Mild dimentia
+* Difficulty remembering certain things right away
+* Uses post-it notes

+### Manti (She)

+*Not* from How People with Disabilities Use the Web.

+* Young female
+* Vestibular disorder
+* Nauseous and dizzy from certain types of animations

+### Alex (He)

+[Alex](https://www.w3.org/WAI/people-use-web/user-stories/#reporter) from How People with Disabilities Use the Web.

+* Working as reporter since 20 years
+* Repetitive strain injury
+* Painful to use a mouse and to type for extended periods of time
+* Uses an ergonomic keyboard
+* Uses Tab-key to navigate

 ## 1. Perceivable